-- 2.1.1 The last review of councillors' allowances was undertaken by the IRP for the Council on the 24th and 25th April 2019. - 2.1.2 The Scheme currently provides that all councillors are each entitled to a total basic allowance of £5,217.96 per annum, with effect from April 2021.
+- 2.1.2 The Scheme currently provides that all councillors are each entitled to a total basic allowance of £5,635.34 per annum, with effect from April 2022.
 In addition, some councillors receive special responsibility allowances for undertaking additional duties. - 2.1.3 Councillors may also claim the cost of travel and subsistence expenses and for expenditure on the care of children or dependants whilst on approved duties.

-2.1.4 The review was undertaken because from May 2022 the Council is changing its governance structure from a Committee Model to an Executive led Leader and Cabinet Model, the 'Strong Leader Model' as defined in the Local Government Act 2007.
+The Council has also approved a Parental Leave policy for Councillors. - 2.1.4 The review was undertaken because from May 2022 the Council changed its governance structure from a Committee Model to an Executive led Leader and Cabinet Model, the 'Strong Leader Model' as defined in the Local Government Act 2007.
+The Panel was of the view that the recommendations made in March 2022 required re-visiting to ensure they were still fit for purpose.